LMMMEng/LLD-MMRI2023/README.md

 # Liver Lesion Classification Challenge on Multi-phase MRI (LLD-MMRI2023)
 ## **Registration**
-Please carefully fill out the [form](example.com) and send it to xxx@xxx.com, we will reply the review result by email.
+Please carefully fill out the [form](example.com) and send it to xxx@xxx.com, we will reply to the review results by email within 10 days.
 ## **Dataset**
 Dataset can be downloaded at: [Google Drive](example.com), [BaiduNetDisk](example.com).
 ## **Training**